Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Dragon Fighter Miki ( Chapter 6 )

 “Here it comes again!” shouted a guard from the tower base.
 I looked around, spotting a giant bat-shape in the sun near the top of the mountain nearby, several miles away.
 Big, grey colored, and not the same one I’d seen before.

 I cast my flame atronach summons in front of me and considered my own options.
 Cover would be useful.
-I moved into the tower and climbed the stairs to a landing.
-There was a fire burning there, and a hole in the side with a good view.
+I moved into the tower and climbed the stairs to a landing next to a hole.
+There was a fire burning there, and a hole in the side with a good view but good footing, at least.
 I cast frost onto the fire, briefly putting it out and making the stones crack with the temperature change.
 Then I readied an ice spike.
 The dragon flew over and one of the guards blew a horn at it.
 The dragon howled and then there was flame and one less guard.
 It did so again after a pause.
 It was maneuverable, very agile for its size.
 When it went past my window I nailed it in the wing with an ice spike but it just kept going.
 My atronach was lighting it on fire, though it did less damage than I’d hoped.
 I readied another ice spike and fired it as it hovered outside the window and inhaled.
 I expanded my defensive barrier to cover myself and steadied it before it took the brunt of its flame breath.
 It held, barely, then the dragon moved away.
 There was a huge thump outside the tower and cries to various gods for aid.
 The sound of teeth and I descended the stairs, only to see a guard in the tower’s base firing arrows outside get incinerated.
 My shield saved me, again.
 There was a huge gust of air and the dragon was flying once more, and two more guards on the ground.
-I put at ice spike in the dragon’s belly before it disappeared around the tower.
+I put an ice spike in the dragon’s belly before it disappeared around the tower.

 “Dovahkiin?
 Nooo!” the dragon cried out.
 It could speak.
 And then it collapsed, seemingly dead.
 I descended the tower.